When Is the Best Time to Buy Solar Panels? | Solar.com

 Avoid overlapping solar and utility payments

-Another reason why fall is the best time to buy solar panels is can help you to avoid overlap between your utility and solar payments.
+Another reason why fall is the best time to buy solar panels is can help you avoid overlap between your utility and solar payments.

 After all, replacing your utility bill with a lower solar payment is a huge reason for going solar, and it would be a shame to pay for both at once.
 Here’s how shopping during the offseason can help you avoid this overlap.